MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 [Learn](#configure-your-installation) how to configure the API after installation.

+::: moniker-end

+::: moniker range="sc-orch-2025"

+>[!NOTE]
+>The setup tries to enable some IIS features, this fails if those features are already enabled.
+This is true for machines where (even previous version of) Orchestrator Web API was previously installed.
+You can check this in the Setup logs on `%AppData%\Local\Microsoft System Center 2012\Orchestrator\LOGS\*.log` where you’ll see the error about IIS features.
+To skip this step, run Setup.exe from the command prompt.

+::: moniker-end

+::: moniker range=">=sc-orch-2022"

 The **Installing features** page appears and displays the installation progress.

 ::: moniker-end